-Above the Line (ATL) Marketing
+What is Above the Line (ATL) Marketing?

-ATL strategies focus on directing communication towards the mass market.
-All promotional messages are untargeted, meaning they do not focus on a specific target group.
-The idea behind this is to inform customers about the availability of the product.
 Marketers seek to encourage customers to visit stores and actively seek out the product.
 These strategies help companies reach a larger audience and create brand visibility.

-Implementing ATL Marketing
+ATL Marketing Implementations

 - Television: ATL marketing often uses advertising campaigns at regional or national levels.
 Television’s broad reach ensures maximum exposure, making it a key tool for building brand awareness.